-The Company assesses at each reporting date whether there are indicators that the carrying amount of non-financial assets (excluding inventories, contract assets, and deferred income tax assets) may be impaired.
-If any such indicators exist, then the recoverable amount of the asset is estimated.
+The Consolidated Company assesses at each reporting date whether there are indicators that the carrying amount of non-financial assets (excluding inventories, contract assets, and deferred income tax assets) may be impaired.
+If any such indicators are present, the recoverable amount of the asset is estimated.

-For the purpose of impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows that are largely independent of the cash inflows from other individual assets or groups of assets.
-Goodwill acquired in a business combination is allocated to each cash-generating unit or group of cash-generating units that is expected to benefit from the synergies of the combination.
+For the purpose of impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows that are largely independent of those from other individual assets or groups of assets.
+Goodwill acquired in a business combination is allocated to each cash-generating unit, or group of units, that is expected to benefit from the synergies of the combination.

 The recoverable amount is the higher of an individual asset's or cash-generating unit's fair value less costs of disposal and its value in use.
-In assessing value in use, estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or cash-generating unit.
+In assessing value in use, estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the specific risk associate with the asset or cash-generating unit.